Reed-CompBio/spras/docs/tutorial/intermediate.rst

 SPRAS pulls each algorithm's Docker image from `DockerHub <https://hub.docker.com/u/reedcompbio>`__ if it isn't already downloaded locally

-SPRAS executes each algorithm by launching multiple Docker contatiners using the algorithm specific Docker image (once for each parameter configuration), sending the prepared input files and specific parameter settings needed for execution.
+SPRAS executes each algorithm by launching multiple Docker contatiners using the algorithm-specific Docker image (once for each parameter configuration), sending the prepared input files and specific parameter settings needed for execution.

-Each algorithm runs independently within its Docker container and generates an output file named raw-pathway.txt, which contains the reconstructed subnetwork in the algorithm-specific format.
+Each algorithm runs independently within its Docker container and generates an output file named ``raw-pathway.txt``, which contains the reconstructed subnetwork in the algorithm-specific format.

 SPRAS then saves these files to the corresponding folder.

 5. Standardizing the results

-SPRAS parses each of the raw output into a standardized SPRAS format (pathway.txt) and SPRAS saves this file in its corresponding folder.
+SPRAS parses each of the raw output into a standardized SPRAS format (``pathway.txt``) and SPRAS saves this file in its corresponding folder.

 6. Logging the Snakemake run